H.R. 4077: GUARD Veterans’ Health Care Act

 1

-The bill creates 38 U.S.C. § 1729C and requires Medicare Advantage plans, including MA-PD plans, and prescription drug plan sponsors to reimburse the Secretary of Veterans Affairs for Medicare-covered care the VA provides to enrolled individuals for plan years beginning on or after January 1, 2026.
+Medicare Advantage plans, including MA-PD plans, and Part D prescription drug plan sponsors would have to reimburse the VA for Medicare-covered care it delivers to their enrolled veterans, starting with plan years beginning on or after January 1, 2026.

 2

-Reimbursement is not limited to one setting: it explicitly includes outpatient care, inpatient care, prescription drugs, medical devices, lab testing, and post-acute and long-term care settings provided by the Department of Veterans Affairs.
+Reimbursement is not limited to one setting.
+It explicitly includes outpatient care, inpatient care, prescription drugs, medical devices, lab testing, and post-acute and long-term care the VA provides.

 3

-Plans get 45 days to pay clean claims
+Plans get 45 days to pay a clean claim

-A third party must pay a 'clean claim' within 45 days or provide written notice refusing the claim or requesting more information; the VA then has 45 days to respond with additional information, and the third party has 15 days after receiving that information to pay or refuse the claim.
+A plan must pay a clean claim within 45 days or send written notice refusing it or requesting more information.
+The VA then has 45 days to respond, and the plan has 15 days after that to pay or refuse.
+Late payment accrues interest.

 4

-For a willful failure or refusal to pay, the civil penalty is the higher of triple the claim amount or $50,000 per claim violation, subject to inflation adjustment, after 30-day notice and an opportunity to pay.
+A plan that willfully fails or refuses to pay a clean claim can owe the higher of triple the claim amount or $50,000 per violation, subject to inflation adjustment, after 30 days' notice and a chance to pay.

 5

-General recovery proceedings are barred after 6 years from the last day care was furnished, while tort-based money-damages claims are barred unless the complaint is filed within 3 years after the right of action accrues.
+General recovery proceedings are barred after six years from the last day care was furnished.
+Tort-based money-damages claims are barred unless the complaint is filed within three years after the right to sue first accrues.

 6